What Is Animal Acupuncture?

 Animals undergoing athletic training benefit from acupuncture as often as twice a week to once a month.

-4. How to Choose an Acupuncturist?
+4. How Do I Choose an Acupuncturist?

-Your veterinary acupuncturist possesses a veterinary license.
+Your veterinary acupuncturist possesses a veterinary license and an acupuncture certification.

 Your veterinary acupuncturist acquires formal training in the practice of acupuncture for animals.
-(For example, the International Veterinary Acupuncture Society offers a certification program for veterinary acupuncturists.)
+(For example, the International Veterinary Acupuncture Society offers a certification program for veterinary acupuncturists.

 So, ask your veterinarian about their training.